Do you need building regulations approval?

 Internal and structural alterations

-Internal and structural alterations in a property typically require building regulations approval.
+Internal alterations and structural changes in a property usually require building regulations approval.
 This includes modifications to load-bearing walls, removal or alteration of chimney breasts, and changes to the floor area.

 These alterations can impact the building's overall stability, making formal approval necessary to ensure safety and compliance.